Dushyantgoswami/docs/docs/tutorials/rollapp/scaffold-rollapp.md

 It's time to build a RollApp!
 We will use the [Local dYmension](https://github.com/dymensionxyz/local-dymension/) repository to build the Checkers RollApp.

 While the dymension node is running open a new tab in the terminal.
 Change the current directory to a new one where you will set up the RollApp.
-Run the following commands:
+Run the following commands

 ```sh
 git clone git@github.com:dymensionxyz/local-dymension.git && cd local-dymension